-THE TWENTY FIRST BLACK-TIE MEETING of the London Pain Forum will take place at the Carlton Club, St James' Street, London on Friday, 12 April 2019.
+THE TWENTY FIRST BLACK-TIE MEETING of the London Pain Forum took place at the Carlton Club, St James' Street, London on Friday, 12 April 2019.

 The 185 year old club is famous for being the original home of The Conservative Party.